khofstadter/CS220-AU-navigating-the-digital-world/audio-visual-tools.md

 - https://www.vecteezy.com/free-vector/vector
 - more?
 Search for 'free photography', 'free images' or 'free vector images', 'photo stock library' etc.
 - you can also ask people on Flickr, Behance whether you could use their images
-- remember to check the required attributions
+- remember to check the required attributions and how you can use (repurpose) the image

 <br><br>